BlissfulAlloy79/MinecraftDataTransferHelper/README.md

 # MinecraftDataTransferHelper
 A handy helper for transferring minecraft online server data to offline server

-Works on bungeecord with offline mode subserver\n Normal offline mode server not 100% working
+Works on bungeecord with offline mode subserver

+Normal offline mode server not 100% working

 ## Prep file